dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 Objective Function
 ------------------

-The objective function must maximize enjoyment of the diet's foods while minimizing purchase cost.
+The objective function must maximize taste of the diet's foods while minimizing purchase cost.

-To maximize enjoyment and minimize cost is to assign values to the variables that represent quantities of each food, :math:`q_i`, such that when multiplied by coefficients representing the cost, :math:`c_i`, or taste, :math:`t_i`, of each food, form the linear terms of the following summations to be optimized:
+To maximize taste and minimize cost is to assign values to the variables that represent quantities of each food, :math:`q_i`, such that when multiplied by coefficients representing the cost, :math:`c_i`, or taste, :math:`t_i`, of each food, form the linear terms of the following summations to be optimized: